Twitter Updates

 Is the Moral Suasion a good drink?
 Actually, it's very good.
 As long as you use enough lemon juice and lots of crushed ice, the drink comes out very well balanced.
 The combination of flavours works, with nothing standing out, singing solo, and nothing acting as filler.
 The Moral Suasion ranks pretty high on my scale of tasty, sophisticated, cocktails.
 A definite must try.

 My first sip reminded me of my first Sazerac, oddly.
-Not that this drink has much in common with a Sazerac, but for some reason it just has a flavour that sparks that memory.
+Not that this drink has much in common with a Sazerac, but for some reason, it just has a flavour that sparks that memory.
 Anyone wish to confirm?